Go Set a Watchman by Harper Lee

-Go Set a Watchman features pretty much the same characters and intrinsic plot as To Kill a Mockingbird.
-The difference is, in this book – Scout is 26 and referred to as Jean Louise.
-It was actually written before To Kill a Mockingbird, Lee took it to her editor and was persuaded to do another draft that featured Scout as a child, with the story told through her eyes and more emphasis put on the relationship with her father Atticus.
-This was To Kill a Mockingbird – the book we all love.
+Things just get crazier as we also find out it was actually written before To Kill a Mockingbird.
+Apparently Lee took it to her editor and was persuaded to do another draft that featured Scout as a child, with the story told through her eyes and more emphasis put on the relationship with her father Atticus.
+Sound familiar?
+Obviously this was to be To Kill a Mockingbird.
+And everyone loved it.

 Of course anticipation for Go Set a Watchman was huge.
 Amazon recorded it as their second most pre-ordered book of all time – beaten only by Harry Potter and The Deathly Hallows (absolutely justified).
-But I’m just not sure.
+Buuuuuut I’m just not sure.

 I get very attached to characters anyway and Atticus is such a perfect, brilliant creation.
 His kindness more than anything but also his intelligence, integrity and rational thinking.
 It helps that he was portrayed so fantastically by Gregory Peck in the 1962 adaptation but even without this movie, I’d still love Atticus.
 It’s hard to believe he’s not a real person.